 Meet Our Scientists - Alfonso Davila

-Alfonso's research interests are broad, spanning from planetary habitability, geology and geochemistry, to the origin and evolution of life on Earth.
-He is particularly interested in the geologic, geochemical, and climatic evolution of Mars, and how this evolution affected the habitability of the planet from its origins and up to the present.
-He is also interested in comparing the evolution of Mars and Earth through field research in Mars Analog Environments such as the Antarctic Dry Valleys, the high Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
+Alfonso's research interests are broad, spanning from planetary habitability, geology, and geochemistry, to the origin and evolution of life on Earth.
+He is particularly interested in the geologic, geochemical, and climatic evolution of Mars, and how this evolution affected the habitability of the planet from its origins up to the present.
+He is also interested in comparing the evolution of Mars and Earth through field research in Mars analog environments such as the Antarctic Dry Valleys, the high Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
 He is currently working in several international science and engineering projects in the field of planetary sciences.